Generalized Lee Bounds: JobCorps revisited

+\paragraph{Results under unconditional monotonicity.} Table \ref{tab:JCuncond} replicates Lee's results under unconditional monotonicity.
+The estimated effect on week-90 employment is $0.001$.
+Among treated individuals, approximately 99.9\% of wages are attributed to always-takers.
+As a result, the basic Lee bounds collapse to a near-point estimate, which coincides with the observed treatment-control difference in log wages.
+Assuming JobCorps does not reduce employment, the wage effect lies between $4.8\%$ and $4.9\%$ on average.
+The discrete bounds in Column (2) are wider than the basic ones.
+The sharpness property of Lee bounds holds in population but may fail in sample, as cell-specific employment effects are positive in some cells and negative in others.
+Under unconditional monotonicity, such sign reversals can only arise from sampling noise; negative effects are truncated at zero.

+\paragraph{Results under conditional monotonicity.} Table \ref{tab:JC} presents results under conditional monotonicity using different covariate sets.
+Columns (1)–(2) use only the original covariates from Lee’s analysis, relying on standard nonparametric assumptions.
+Columns (3)–(4) incorporate the full set of available covariates, imposing sparsity assumptions on employment (both columns) and wage (Column (4) only) equations.
+Columns (5)–(6) restrict attention to covariates selected by Lasso from the full set in Columns (3)–(4).
+The confidence region in Column (6) does not account for uncertainty due to covariate selection.
+The resulting bounds are not directly comparable since the assumptions underlying the different specifications are not nested.

+Our empirical findings are as follows.
+First, the estimated share of always-takers is 44\%.
+This estimate remains remarkably stable across different covariate specifications.
+Second, the upper bound on the wage effect ranges from 0.04\% in Column (2) to 3.9\% in Column (4).
+Notably, it does not overlap with the basic lower bound reported in Table \ref{tab:JCuncond}, presenting further evidence against unconditional monotonicity.
+Finally, the generalized upper bound is substantially tighter than its basic counterpart.
+In terms of width, using covariates to tighten the bound reduces the width by approximately 40\% in Columns (3)–(4) and nearly 80\% in Columns (5)–(6).
+Assuming structure on the employment equation—such as sparsity or smoothness—is essential for recovering the direction of the selection effect.
+Further assuming smoothness or sparsity in the wage equation helps rule out implausibly large wage effects.
+Because the wage effect is close to zero, its sign remains unknown.

-Figure \ref{fig:Figure5} reports the upper and lower bounds on the average log wage for the always-takers in the control status, $\E[Y_{\text{week}} (0)| S_{\text{week}} (1) = S_{\text{week}} (0)=1]$ for each week.
-The lower (upper) bound grows from $1.45$ ($1.90$) in week $5$ to $1.978$ ($2.036$) in week $208$.
-The bounds' width decreases from $0.45$ in week 14 to $0.01$ in week 208.
-The gap between the lower and the upper bound shrinks over time as the share of applicants with a positive employment effect, where the average log wage is identified in the control status, increases.
-One can interpret Figure \ref{fig:Figure5} as corroborating the \cite{Ashenfelter} pattern and showing that earnings would have recovered even without JobCorps training.
-Therefore, evaluating JobCorps would have been very difficult without a randomized experiment, as one would need to explicitly model mean reversion in the potential wage in the control status.
+Figure \ref{fig:Figure3} reports the upper and lower bounds on the average log wage for the always-takers in the control state.
+The lower (upper) bound grows from $1.63$ ($1.92$) in week $5$ to $1.96$ ($1.96$) in week $208$.
+The bounds' width decreases from $0.3$ in week 14 to $0.01$ in week 208.
+The gap between the lower and the upper bound shrinks over time as the share of applicants with a positive employment effect, where the average control log wage is point-identified, increases.
+The upward trend in the control wages suggests that evaluating JobCorps would have been very difficult without a randomized experiment, as one would need to explicitly model mean reversion in the baseline potential wage.